strawstack/PathPuzzle/README.md

 A valid answer is a string of 24 hex digits.
 Ex: 69252C0708167843F324961E

 If you're stuck, try looking at bit patterns.

+NOTE: I'm in the process of building a Github action to allow automatic solution checking ;)